Vyral/bud-gragg/_drafts/what-happens-when-you-overprice-your-home.md

 {% include youtube.html %}

-As a seller, overpricing your home is one of the worst things you can do—here’s why.
+<center>As a seller, overpricing your home is one of the worst things you can do—here’s why.</center>

 What’s the single biggest reason overpricing your home is a mistake?